Introduction

 sought.

-What is truly
+What is “truly

-sought is something we all experience as painfully missing from life:
+sought” is something we all experience as painfully missing from life:

 some comforting sense of absolute belonging and acceptance.
 Those who are

-fortunate get a sense of this feeling as babies, under a parents
+fortunate get a sense of this feeling as babies, under a parent’s

-empathic failures, and it is lost entirely from ordinary sensory experience
+parental empathic failures, and then it is lost entirely as children become older

-as children become older and independent and the awareness of our essential
+and independent and the awareness of their essential human isolation and mortality

 |

-like a stone skipping over water.
-As long as they stay above the surface
+over the surface of existential pain, like a stone skipping over water.
+As long as

-theyre perfectly happy; but when an affair ends, and they come crashing
+they stay above the surface they’re perfectly happy; but when an affair ends,

-down, theyre desperate for the next leap, sometimes searching for a
+and they come crashing down, they’re desperate for the next leap, sometimes

-stone loses vitality, and with a final splunk falls into the depths of
+the stone loses vitality, and with a final splunk falls into the depths of

 tribulation. |